-Today, I will share with you some of the efforts SAMHSA is undertaking to reduce suicide and suicide attempts in Indian Country both through SAMHSA-led programs, as well as work we conduct in conjunction with other Federal, State, and tribal partners.
+SAMHSA has played an integral role in the nation's efforts to reduce suicide among the AN community.
+Today, I will share with you some of the efforts SAMHSA is undertaking to reduce suicide and suicide attempts in the AI/AN population both through SAMHSA-led programs, as well as work we conduct in conjunction with other Federal, State, and tribal partners.
 As you know all too well, the rate of suicide among AI/AN individuals is higher than the national average.
-In 2007, suicide was the second leading cause of death for AI/AN youth aged 10 - 24 with rates of suicide significantly higher for AI/AN youth aged 15 - 24 (20.04 per 100,000) than for the national average (11.47 per 100,000) (CDC, 2010.)
+In 2008, suicide was the second leading cause of death for AI/AN youth aged 10 - 24 with rates of suicide significantly higher for AI/AN youth aged 15 - 24 (22.95 per 100,000) than for the national average (10.01 per 100,000) (CDC, 2011.)
 Injuries and violence account for 75% of all deaths among Native Americans ages 1 to 19 (Wallace, 2000).
 Overall, according to unpublished Indian Health Service (IHS) data, suicide mortality is 73% greater in AI/AN populations in IHS service areas compared to the general U.S. population.

 SAMHSA's number one strategic initiative is Prevention of Substance Abuse and Mental Illness.
 Included in this initiative is the prevention of suicide and suicide attempts.
 The prevention of suicide is a public health issue and necessitates a public health approach that works at the primary, secondary and tertiary levels.
-In line with SAMHSA's Prevention strategic initiative, the Administration is addressing AI/AN youth suicide through a range of efforts including: the National Action Alliance for Suicide Prevention; a new Tribal Behavioral Health formulary grant program; grants to tribes through the Garrett Lee Smith Memorial Act (GLSMA) youth suicide prevention program; implementation of the Indian Healthcare Improvement law; the Native Aspirations program; technical assistance by the Suicide Prevention Resource Center (SPRC); 24/7 crisis support through the National Suicide Prevention Lifeline; the recently signed Memorandum of Agreement between HHS (with SAMHSA as the lead agency), the Department of Justice (DoJ) and the Department of the Interior (DoI) as required by the Tribal Law and Order Act; and inclusion of requests that states engage in tribal consultation as part of their plans submitted in conjunction with the new Uniform Mental Health and Substance Abuse Block Grant Application.
+In line with SAMHSA's Prevention strategic initiative, the Administration is addressing AI/AN youth suicide through a range of efforts including: the National Action Alliance for Suicide Prevention; a proposed Tribal Behavioral Health formula grant program; grants to tribes through the Garrett Lee Smith Memorial Act (GLSMA) youth suicide prevention program; implementation of the Indian Health Care Improvement Act; the Native Aspirations program; technical assistance by the Suicide Prevention Resource Center (SPRC); 24/7 crisis support through the National Suicide Prevention Lifeline; the recently signed Memorandum of Agreement between HHS (with SAMHSA as the lead coordinating agency), the Department of Justice (DoJ) and the Department of the Interior (DoI) as required by the Tribal Law and Order Act; and inclusion of a request that States engage in tribal consultation as part of their plans submitted in conjunction with the new Uniform Mental Health and Substance Abuse Block Grant Application.